Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Strengths:

-- Albion Minerals — patented chelated form
+- Albion Minerals — they use a patented chelated form.

-- Consistent quality — reliable batch-to-batch
+- Consistent quality — batch-to-batch, it’s pretty reliable.

 Considerations:

-- Slightly lower potency than premium brands
+- Slightly lower potency than some of the premium brands.

-- Capsule size medium (some prefer smaller)
+- Capsule size is medium (some folks prefer smaller ones).

 #6 Nature’s Bounty Magnesium Glycinate — Retail Option